jchill-git/Game_for_STM32L152C/README.md

 main.c contains the primary program for the game.

-stm32l1xx.c and stm32l_discovery_lcd.c contain other firmware that's been costumized to provide the symbols needed to run the game display.
+stm32l1xx.c and stm32l_discovery_lcd.c contain other firmware, written and provided by STMicroelectronics, that I costumized to provide the symbols needed to run the game display.